EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 ## Replica exchange (also called parallel tempering)

 Replica exchange, also known as parallel tempering, is an enhanced sampling technique that can be used on molecular simulations to improve sampling of the phase-space.
 The idea is to run multiple replicas of the system in parallel, each with a different temperature, and periodically attempt to exchange which configurations are at which temperature.
 The higher temperatures allow the system to overcome free energy barriers and therefore improve the sampling.

 {% include figure.html url="" max-width="80%" file="/fig/5_replica_exchange/phase_space.png" alt="Phase space diagram" %}

 The image shows how lower temperature systems in a rough potential energy surface end up trapped in local minima.
 High temperature replicas can overcome the energy barriers.

 The exchanges between replicas are computed using the Metropolis exchange criteria which gives the probability of accenting a swap between replicas 1 and 2:

 {% include figure.html url="" max-width="80%" file="/fig/5_replica_exchange/metropolis_exchange.png" alt="Metropolis exchange" %}

-For computational efficiency it is the temperatures that are swapped between replicas.
+For computational efficiency, it is the temperatures that are swapped between replicas.

 ---
 ## Example system